giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md

 abstract contract MakerContract is IMaker {
     // context
+    // IMangrove mgv = IMangrove(payable(<address of Mangrove>));
-    address MGV; // address of Mangrove contract
+    // Mangrove contract
+    IMangrove mgv = IMangrove(payable(mgv));

     // Example of post-hook
-    // if taker order was a success, try to repost residual offer at the same price function makerPosthook(
+    // if taker order was a success, try to repost residual offer at the same price function makerPosthook(MgvLib.SingleOrder calldata order, MgvLib.OrderResult calldata result) external {
-        SingleOrder calldata order,
-        OrderResult calldata result
-    ) external {
-        require (msg.sender == MGV, "posthook/invalid_caller");
+        require (msg.sender == mgv, "posthook/invalid_caller");
         if (result.mgvData == "mgv/tradeSuccess") {
             // retrieving offer data
-            // the following call to updateOffer will revert if:
+            // the following call to updateOfferByTick will revert if:
             //    * `this` MakerContract doesn't have enough provision on Mangrove for the offer
             //    * the residual/(GASREQ+offer_gasbase) is below Mangrove's minimal density
-            // NB : a reverting posthook does not revert the offer execution Mangrove(MGV).updateOffer(
+            //    * NB : a reverting posthook does not revert the offer execution
+            // update the offer with the "ByTick" version mgv.updateOfferByTick(
-                order.outbound_tkn, // same offer List
+                order.olkey, // same offer list
-                order.inbound_tkn,
+                order.offer.tick, // same tick
-                order.offer.wants() - order.gives, // what the offer wanted, minus what the taker order gave order.offer.gives() - order.wants, // what the offer was giving, minus what the taker took order.offerDetail.gasreq(), // keeping with the same gasreq order.offer.next(), // using next offer as pivot order.offerId // reposting the offer that was consumed );
+                order.offer.gives() - TickLib.inboundFromOutbound(order.offer.ticktick, order.takerWants()), // what the offer was giving, minus what the taker took (wants)
+                order.offerDetail.gasreq(), // keep offer's current gasreq
+                order.offerDetail.gasprice(), // keep offer's current gasprice
+                order.offerId // ID of the offer to be updated );
         }
     }